obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Obsidian Properties.md

     return value ? window.moment(value).format('YYYY MMMM') : 'no date'
 ```

-## How does Tasks interpret Frontmatter Properties?
+## How does Tasks interpret Obsidian Properties?

 Consider a file with the following example properties (or "Frontmatter"):